Destinations · Things to do

 Alaska’s cruise season runs from May through September, with most travelers visiting Glacier Bay between mid-June and August.
 Summertime in this southern coastal region is generally milder than many expect; daytime temps average between 50 and 60 degrees Fahrenheit.
 Rain and snow, however, are factors nearly year-round, so pack sturdy shoes and plenty of warm, waterproof layers to stay comfortable and cozy.

 Ready to tick Glacier Bay off your travel wish list?
-The boutique, ultra-luxury Seabourn Odyssey is the best way to explore this North American treasure.
-Join her on your choice of numerous sailings in 2023 and 2024, including voyages ranging from seven to 11 days, along with a series of 14-day combination cruises.
+Seabourn's ultra-luxury voyages are the best way to explore this North American treasure.
 Every Alaska sailing features optional, expert guide-led Ventures by Seabourn excursions via kayak, Zodiac and hiking; or delve even deeper on an Alaska Seabourn Journeys pre- or post-cruise extension to inland destinations including Denali National Park and the majestic Canadian Rockies via luxury glass-domed railcar aboard the legendary Rocky Mountaineer.

 Ready to set sail?